Moffat Beach, Queensland: Geography

+The land use is predominantly residential.
+There is an industrial estate in the west of the locality.

 History

 The suburb and beach were named after James Campbell Moffat, a chemist from Brisbane, who acquired 20 acre of coastal land at Caloundra on 18 August 1882.
 A year later, he built a holiday house c.
 500 metres south-east of Moffat Beach on the headland which now also bears his name.

 The Queen of the Colonies pandanus tree stood on the headland above the site where 13 passengers from the Queen of the Colonies shipwreck were cast ashore in a small boat during stormy weather in April 1863 while returning from Moreton Island.
 In 1963, a concrete memorial was erected on the site.